 What are the Techniques for Reducing Breast Asymmetry?

-- Make the Smaller breast Bigger and symmetrical
+- Make the smaller breast bigger and more symmetrical

-- Or, make the Bigger breast Smaller and symmetrical
+- Make the bigger breast smaller and more symmetrical

 Approaches for Breast Asymmetry

 - Breast Augmentation Surgery: Using implants or additional fat grafting

 - Lift without Implants Surgery: To reposition a breast

-- Nipple/Areola reshaping surgery (to match the other nipple-areola complex)
+- Nipple/Areola reshaping surgery: To reduce differences with the other nipple-areola complex

 - Other Breast Implant Surgeries: To change existing implant sizes or remove existing implants

 Most asymmetry surgery relates to cosmetic changes.
 However, some women may experience pain from large, heavy and/or ptotic breast/s.
 Surgical intervention may help reduce pain and discomfort.

 What is Involved in Planning for Corrective Breast Asymmetry Surgery?

 Surgeons may use intra-operative sizers during surgery.
 These breast implant sizers are sterile temporary implants used during surgery to evaluate size options.

-Dr Craig Rubinstein typically performs several advanced assessment measurements as well.
-For example;
+Dr Craig Rubinstein typically performs several assessment measurements as well.
+For example: